Sahilshm/DataEngineering_CaseStudy_CarCrash/README.md

 # DataEngineering_CaseStudy_CarCrash
- Case Study mainly foucuses on analysis of US car crash data.
+ Case Study mainly foucuses on analysis of car crash data.

 ## Objective
 Data Set folder has 6 csv files.
 Please use the data dictionary to understand the dataset and then develop your approach to perform below analytics.